rus0000/jsinheritance/README.md

 Important moment here is that in case of changing `bar.a` value, JavaScript automatically creates `bar.a` own property with new value, to prevent prototype pollution.

 Even if prototype chain of `foo` and `bar` looks very simplistic, we can note, that both have an inherited `constructor` property, which points to the `Object` constructor, which itself inherits from `Function.prototype`.
-More of that, there are a lot of built-in methods in `Object.prototype`, not displayed for clarity.
+More of that, there are a lot of built-in methods in `Object.prototype` itself, not displayed for clarity.

 ## Creating an object with constructor function
 Now, let's declare a simple constructor function and create an object instance using it.